Larry Hogan: Governor of Maryland

-As governor, media outlets labeled Hogan as a moderate Republican and a "pragmatist".
+As governor, media outlets labeled Hogan as a pragmatic and moderate Republican.
 In 2015, The Washington Posts editorial board wrote that he was "true to his promise to govern from the center in the first legislative session of his term."
 In a 2022 Morning Consult poll, Hogan was listed as the third-most popular governor in the United States, with a 70% approval rating.
 Despite his popularity, Hogan had no coattail effect on any downballot races in Maryland, with Democrats expanding their legislative supermajority and picking up several county-level seats during his tenure.

 As governor, Hogan had a more hands-off approach to legislating, having never testified for any of the bills he proposed each year, unlike previous governors.
 He left office with few legislative accomplishments, but defended his approach to legislating by saying that he "never intended to enact a bunch of policies".
 Hogan frequently vetoed bills passed by the Maryland General Assembly, which was controlled by a Democratic supermajority during his entire tenure as governor, meaning that legislative leaders had to ensure bills passed by veto-proof majorities and had to schedule enough time for the legislature to override his vetoes on priority bills.

 Hogan served as vice chair of the National Governors Association (NGA) from 2018 to 2019 and as chair from 2019 to 2020.
 In 2019, Hogan raised the possibility of running for president in 2020, but he later decided not to run.
 In June, he addressed the Maryland Free Enterprise Foundation, a business advocacy group, in a combative speech, "skewering Democrats who control the state legislature and vowing to spend the remainder of his term in 'battle' with them."
 Hogan promised to work against tax increases.

 Hogan's real estate business repeatedly came under scrutiny during his tenure as governor, as Hogan was a member of the Maryland Board of Public Works and had the ability to set rules for state housing projects and to award grants and tax credits to developers.
 Shortly after becoming governor, Hogan entered into a trust agreement that was managed by his younger brother, Timothy, and allowed him to remain informed of his real estate firm's investments, including its finances and the locations of its real estate projects.